evertramos/docker-portainer-letsencrypt/.github/README.md

 # Portainer configured to work along with our Web Proxy
 # https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion
 #
-# This is the .env file to set up your portainer enviornment
+# This is the .env file to set up your portainer environment

 #
 # Container name for your Portainer